quasipedia/geiger/README.md

 # Atom Beta Notifier

-This package checks GitHub to verify what is the latest pre-release (beta) version of atom, notifying the user if the latest beta is ahead of the version of atom currently being used.
+This package checks what the latest pre-release (beta) version of Atom is, and notify the user if the latest beta is ahead of the version currently being used.

 ![Atom Beta Notifier in action](screenshot-info.png)

 ![Atom Beta Notifier in action](screenshot-error.png)

-## What it does
+## Under the hood

-This package check the tags on the Atom repository via GitHub API, and check what the latest beta
+This package downloads the relase information about Atom via the GitHub API.
+It then compares the latest pre-release tag (beta) with the tag of the version currently being used, and notify the user of what the latest beta is.

 The notification type (info, warning, error) is dependant of the relationship between the current running instance of Atom and the latest [pre-]releases on